commschamp/comms_champion/README.md

 me if you need one.

-The [CommsChampion](#commschampion-tool) tool is licensed under LGPLv3, which allows usage of open source QT5 libraries as well as closed-source plug-ins for it.
+The [CommsChampion](#commschampion-tool) tool is licensed under LGPLv3, which allows usage of open source QT5 libraries.

 # How to Build
 This project uses [CMake](https://cmake.org) cross-platform build system to